 For more on teaching sensitive subjects in the classroom, read our article on how to reassure students when talking about difficult topics.

-Bookmark The Big Think series of webinars for school leaders.
-February’s webinar is ‘The role international schools can play in saving the world – global citizens to the rescue!’ and registration opens soon.
+Watch The Big Think webinar on ‘The role international schools can play in saving the world – global citizens to the rescue!’.